 Impacts on children’s health: In El Salvador and Mexico, child health improved as a result of the TECHO program.
 Households reported a four percentage point (27 percent) decrease in the incidence of diarrhea from a base of 15 percent.
 There were no statistically significant improvements in child health in Uruguay, perhaps because the experiment took place in slums that were more urbanized with better access to basic services.

 Researchers concluded that providing better housing in urban slums was fairly inexpensive and substantially increased life satisfaction across multiple contexts.
 They suggest that upgrading homes in existing slums should be considered as an option in addition to relocating residents to new houses farther away from urban centers given residents’ potential preference for proximity to labor markets.

-Sebastian Galiani, Paul J. Gertler, Ryan Cooper, Sebastian Martinez, Adam Ross, and Raimundo Undurraga.
-“Shelter from the Storm: Upgrading Infrastructure in Latin American Slums.”
-Working Paper, June 2014.
+Galiani, Sebastián, Paul J. Gertler, Raimundo Undurraga, Ryan Cooper, Sebastián Martínez, and Adam Ross.
+2017.
+"Shelter from the Storm: Upgrading Housing Infrastructure in Latin American Slums."
+Journal of Urban Economics (98): 187-213